chrisjrn/ubiquitous-tribble/psf-new-enforcement-procedures.md

  * The reporter or reported person is your manager
  * You have a romantic or platonic relationship with either the reporter or the reported person.
 It's fine to participate if they are an acquaintance.
- * The reporter or reported person is a metamour.
-This is a term used in the poly community; the short definition is [here](https://www.urbandictionary.com/define.php?term=Metamour), and a longer description is [here](https://solopoly.net/2012/09/29/whats-a-metamour-on-my-terms/).
+ * The reporter or reported person is your metamour.
+(This is a term used in the poly community; the short definition is [here](https://www.urbandictionary.com/define.php?term=Metamour), and a longer description is [here](https://solopoly.net/2012/09/29/whats-a-metamour-on-my-terms/)).
  * The reporter or reported person is your family member
  * The reporter or reported person is your direct client
  * The reporter or reported person is someone you work closely with.
 This could be someone on your team or someone who works on the same project as you.